cierelabs/json-complete/README.md

   - If the Pointer type is not recognized, the Pointer string itself will be decoded in its place, rather than attempt to get its value.
   - If a given Type cannot be constructed due to malformed encoded data or the environment does not support a given Type, the Type will be ignored and skipped over, remaining undefined.
   - If the environment does not support Symbols, but the encoded data defines a Symbol key, that particular key-value pair will be skipped.
+  - If the environment does not support the Sticky or Unicode flags in RegExp objects, but the encoded data defines such a flag, the RegExp object will be created without either of those flags.
   - If attempting to decode a File object in an environment that supports Files but doesn't support the File Constructor (IE10, IE11, and Edge), the File will be decoded as a Blob type, with the `name` and `lastModified` values simply attached as properties.

 Compat Mode will **NOT** prevent throws related to significantly malformed encoded data when decoding.